arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 constexpr auto postDelayBR{ bitduration * wordlen * 3.5f * 1e6 };
 ```

-This will then be used within `setup()` to initialize RS485 interface within apropriate configuration.
+This will then be used within `setup()` to initialize RS485 interface within appropriate configuration.
 In this tutorial, we are using baud rate of `115200` but it can be configured at a different rate.
 It is important to have matching baud rate between sender and receiver for correct operation.

 ```arduino
 void setup() {